apache/hudi/website/docs/sql_ddl.md

 ```

 ### Create partitioned table
 A partitioned table can be created by adding a `partitioned by` clause.
-Partitioning helps to organize the data into multiple folders based on
+Partitioning helps to organize the data into multiple folders
-the partition columns.
-It can also help speed up queries and index lookups by limiting the amount of data scanned.
+based on the partition columns.
+It can also help speed up queries and index lookups by limiting the amount of metadata, index and data scanned.

 ```sql
 create table if not exists hudi_table_p0 (